How To Meditate When You Can’t Sit Still Or You Are Forcing Your Breath

 The breath is the most profound tool known for purifying the body.
 Your breath is a reflection of your state of mind, a reflection of how you are feeling about yourself and how you converse with the world or environment around you.

-If your breath is shallow, all of your body’s vital systems will be at its lowest level of performance where if your breath is long and deep your lungs, your respiratory system can function at peak levels allowing full oxygenation of the body cells.
+If your breath is shallow, all of your body’s vital systems will be at its lowest level of performance where if your breath is long and deep your lungs, your respiratory system can function at peak levels allowing full oxygenation of your blood cells.

 There is a close relationship between breathing, the body and the mind thus getting the three aligned through meditation is crucial to your physical and mental well-being.
 The connection between the three determines your physical and emotional well-being on a day to day basis.